SteveJustin1963/tec-8x8x8/README.md

 - superposition code behavior thru mixing matrix
 - 3d tetris
 - use 5 https://github.com/SteveJustin1963/tec-EYE set into a cube, then feed this into the outer 5 layers of the 8x8x8 cube, etc
+- or anthing like this eg x + y + z.
+- In other projects this could be xy coils and luminance in a crt tube, or xy stepper motor + laser, or xyz robot arm, or telescope control, ...

  ## Ref